Chapter in this post:

 TripMode - monitoring and blocking of the internet connection

 In order to save the data volume as much as possible, I got the paid Mac app a few months ago Tripmode Installed.
 This is installed in the menu bar and offers a button there with which TripMode can be switched on and off.
 This works with two clicks.
 If you have activated TripMode, you can very easily allow or deny access for each program in a program list.

-The summary of how many MB of data was used in the last or current session and how many MB each individual program already has "on its conscience" is also very helpful.
-This allows you to quickly see who the worst culprits are and then deactivate them in a targeted manner.
-I like to take a look at the list, because it's so exciting to see which programs are busy sending or receiving data over the network.
+Also very helpful is the summary of how many MB of data were used in the last or current session as well as the information on how many MB each individual program has "on its conscience".
+This allows you to quickly see who the worst culprits are and then specifically disable them.
+I like looking at the list, because it's so exciting to see which programs are busy sending or receiving data over the network.

 Another practical feature is the automatic activation of TripMode.
 The app remembers the network names and the status of the app in the respective network.
 Once you have activated TripMode in a network, it will always switch itself on in this network in the future when you connect to the network.